 Every audio component draws all of its energy from the power supply which in turn is connected to the AC power grid.
 The Clean Power Supply components from Accuphase are products that remove noise and impurities from the AC power line through a groundbreaking new approach, resulting in a drastic improvement of the sound and picture quality of connected audio and video equipment.
 Without relying on an oscillator, the reference waveform is created with further improved accuracy and is linked to the power section by a balanced connection to ensure incredibly low distortion in the output waveform.
-The PS-530 can deliver as much as 510 VA, covering the requirements of most standard audio components.

 To generate the 230 V (120 V) sine wave reference signal, the zero-cross point at the secondary winding of a measurement circuit transformer is detected by a comparator and used by the high-precision power supply to generate a square waveform.
 The square wave then is routed through a newly developed 50/60 Hz band pass filter and a six-stage band elimination filter (BEF).
 The filter frequency is switched in sync with the input frequency, for automatic 50 Hz and 60 Hz support.
 By routing the signal through another band pass filter, a low-distortion sine wave (reference signal) is created that is not dependent on the input voltage.